HFTrader/hbthreads/README.md

 # hbthreads
 A coroutine-based reactor library with a few unique features:
-- simple to read for learning purposes
+- simple to read for learning purposes: it uses **very basic** Modern C++ constructs that newcomers will find easy(ier) to grasp
+- it has code complexity first and performance second as goals.
+We do not compromise on these.
+- full documented, plenty of unit tests to learn
 - minimal, voluntarily incomplete so it can be easily extended
 - built-in intrusive pointer with integrated pool allocator (no new/malloc calls)
 - uncomplicated coroutine semantics based on very basic (and fast) stack primitives